 Somewhat rarer, unfortunately, is a prepper who places an extreme emphasis on keeping their body in tip-top shape in order to better bolster their chances of survival no matter what the situation is.

-There is no need to beat around the bush: fit people are more survivable in every conceivable situation then people who are out of shape and flabby.
+There is no need to beat around the bush: fit people are more survivable in every conceivable situation than folks who are out of shape and flabby.

 This is not to say that people carrying around just a few extra pounds or are without chiseled six-pack abs are not capable, or are helpless, but chances are if this statement raised your hackles you are one of the people I’m talking about.

 The business of survival will entail strenuous aerobic and anaerobic exertion.
 You will have to run, climb, carry, pull, swim, swing, build and fight.
 If you are physically unprepared it will be tough, and can very easily spell the end of you.